Wednesday, October 11, 2023

 Saros cycle 134 ends with a partial solar eclipse on Wednesday, Aug.
 6, 2510.
 The 71st member of Saros 134 favors Greenland and Canada's provinces of Newfoundland and Labrador, Nunavut and Quebec.

 Partial solar eclipse of Wednesday, Aug.
-6, 2510, closes Saros 134 cycle's 71-member lineup: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+6, 2510, closes Saros 134 cycle's 71-member lineup: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 Acknowledgment